LeonBrindley/Warp-Coursework-2/README.md

 # 4B25 Coursework 4 - Accelerometer-Based Activity Classifier with Uncertainty Estimates
-# Name: Leon Brindley
+**Name: Leon Brindley**
-# College: Gonville and Caius
+**College: Gonville and Caius**
-# CRSid: lpb32
+**CRSid: lpb32**

 This project determines the number of steps taken by an individual over a 10-second period.
 It then infers whether they are stationary, walking or running from this.
+The classification is determined using a four-step algorithm.

+**Step 1: Maximal Axis Detection**

+Firstly, the 14-bit acceleration measurements from the X, Y and Z axes are parsed, and the highest of these three readings is appended to the AccelerationBuffer.
+By default, **19** results are stored in the AccelerationBuffer.

+**Step 2: Low-Pass Filter**

+Secondly, the AccelerationBuffer is multiplied by an array of coefficients to low-pass filter the signal.
+This removes high-frequency noise, so an accurate speed can be calculated.

+**Step 3: Frequency Calculation**

+Thirdly, the frequency of the signal is extracted by counting the number of times its midpoint is crossed.
+Alternatively, the signal can be differentiated.

+**Step 4: Step Counting and Speed Calculation**

+Finally, the number of steps in a particular period of time is extracted from the data.
+By accounting for the length of each step, the algorithm also estimates the speed at which the device is moving.

+**Configuration: Low-Pass Filter Cut-Off Frequency**

 To set the low-pass filter frequency, you can use a program such as [WinRFCalc](https://rfcalculator.com).
 You must make sure that the number of taps is odd and that the sampling frequency is at least twice the cut-off frequency (to fulfil the Nyquist Criterion).
 In the example below, there are 19 taps, and the cut-off frequency and sampling frequency are set to 450Hz and 16,384Hz, respectively.